-Not all Out-of-Network facilities will file a claim on a Member's behalf.
+Not all non-participating facilities will file a claim on a Member's behalf.
 If you receive urgent care Services from an Out-of-Network facility, you must submit a claim if the facility or provider does not submit it for you.
 See section 6.1.1.